 Q12.
 What different kinds of shock collars are there?

-There are a few different kinds of shock collars:
+There are a few different kinds of electronic collars:

 Vibration Shock Collar – This vibrates when your dog barks and will not activate if he doesn’t bark at all.

 Tone Shock Collar: This releases a tone and a mild current for non-aggressive barking.
-This will not train aggressive barking out of your dog and should not be used for this purpose.
+This will not train aggressive or nuisance barking out of your dog and should not be used for this purpose.

-Spray Shock Collar: This comes with a spray can to release a scent whenever your dog barks.
-This is usually enough to deter your dog from barking too much.
-However, it doesn’t really teach your pet anything besides how not to bark when the collar is on, which won’t last long.
+Spray Shock Collar: A spray collar with a spray can to release a scent whenever your dog barks.
+This is usually enough to deter your dog from his unwanted barking.
+These collar make use of the citronella cartridges for this burst of spray.
+However, these spray collars don’t really teach your pet anything besides how not to bark when the collar is on, which won’t last long.

 Q13.
 How many volts are dog shock collars?